maliubiao/treehouse/tools/code_completion/usage.md

-# AI Code Completer - User Guide
+# Treehouse Code Completer - User Guide

-This document provides a comprehensive guide to using, configuring, and developing the "AI Code Completer" VS Code extension.
+This document provides a comprehensive guide to using, configuring, and developing the "Treehouse Code Completer" VS Code extension.

 ## Overview

-AI Code Completer empowers you to leverage Large Language Models (LLMs) like those from OpenAI or DeepSeek to refactor, complete, or generate code directly within your editor.
+Treehouse Code Completer empowers you to leverage Large Language Models (LLMs) like those from OpenAI or DeepSeek to refactor, complete, or generate code directly within your editor.
 It is designed to be a seamless and interactive part of your development workflow.

 ## Features